AMWA-TV/bcp-003/best-practice-secure-comms.md

 ## Introduction (informative)

-The AMWA NMOS Interface Specfications use HTTP and WebSocket for API communications between Nodes, network services and control applications.
+The AMWA NMOS Interface Specifications use HTTP and WebSocket for API communications between Nodes, network services and control applications.

 This document identifies best practice for providing these communications with: